The First Principle of Lean Management: Eliminate Waste

 Extra features

-Those that were completed but remained unused.
-This could mean we spent time developing a feature that only 4% of our users find useful.
+Features that were completed but remained unused.
+This could mean we waste time developing a feature that only 4% of our users find useful.
 Instead, we could have spent that same time developing a feature that benefits 40% of our users.

 Management activities

-Meetings and other similar activities should have a clear goal, relevant and interested participants, an agenda, and a well defined next step.
-These activities are often not much liked, but instead of canceling them altogether, they need to be improved and regain their original purpose.
-Any excess must be eliminated.
+Meetings and other similar activities should have a clear goal, relevant and interested participants, an agenda, and a well-defined next step.
+These activities are often not much liked, but instead of canceling them altogether, they need to go through analysis, be improved, and regain their original purpose.
+Any excess must be eliminated according to the Lean process.

 • loss of efficiency